decentralized-identity/labs/docs/charter.md

 * Documentation : Document and discuss use cases
 * Specifications : Develop specifications for various uses
 * Code : Develop open source software as references toward use cases
+* Interoperability Profiles: Selection of specifications, schemas, and other requirements to establish interoperability

 ## Operating Procedure

 * Chairs are bound to the [process](./process.md) defined in this repo.